This post may contain affiliate links. Please read our disclosure policy.

-Step up your guac game with this DELICIOUS Chunky Grilled Guacamole.
+Step up your guac game with this DELICIOUS Grilled Guacamole.
 The subtly smoky flavor of the grilled veggies really kicks up this easy party appetizer.

 Friends!
 I've made you a plate of what I'm not so humbly calling The Best Freaking Guacamole EVER.
 Grilled guacamole is going to knock your socks off.